vectorgrp/sil-kit-adapters-tap/tap/README.md

     +----------------------------------------+                                +-----------------------------------+

-## SilKitAdapterTap
-This application allows the user to attach a TAP device of any Linux system to the Vector SIL Kit.

-In this specific demo the application uses a TAP device which is bridged (further information will follow below) to the TAP device backend provided by QEMU.
-It can be configured for the QEMU virtual machine using the following command line argument of QEMU:

-    -netdev tap,id=mynet0,ifname=qemu_demo_tap,script=no,downscript=no

-The argument of ``ifname=`` specifies a TAP device for the QEMU ethernet traffic happening on its virtual ethernet interface.

-All *outgoing* ethernet frames on that particular virtual ethernet interface inside of the virtual machine are sent to the defined TAP device.
-Any *incoming* data to the TAP device is presented to the virtual machine as an incoming ethernet frame on the virtual interface.

-It is necessary to create a second TAP device in your linux host system and bridge it to the TAP device of QEMU.
-This is needed because the QEMU execution blocks its self created device.
-Therefore the SIL Kit Adapter needs its own TAP device to connect to.

-There is a helper script available which can help you with with this bridging.

-The application *optionally* takes the following command line arguments:

-    ./build/bin/SilKitAdapterTap [--tap-name 'silkit_tap'] [--registry-uri 'silkit://localhost:8501'] [--participant-name 'EthernetTapDevice'] [--network-name 'tap_demo']

 ## SilKitDemoEthernetIcmpEchoDevice
 This demo application implements a very simple SIL Kit participant with a single simulated ethernet controller.
 The application will reply to an ARP request and respond to ICMPv4 Echo Requests directed to it's hardcoded MAC address (``52:54:56:53:4B:55``) and IPv4 address (``192.168.7.35``).

 # Running the Demos

 ## Running the Demo Applications

-Now is a good point to start the ``sil-kit-registry``, ``SilKitAdapterTap`` - which connects the QEMU virtual ethernet interface to the SIL Kit - and the ``SilKitDemoEthernetIcmpEchoDevice`` in separate terminals:
+Now is a good point to start the ``sil-kit-registry``, the ``SilKitDemoEthernetIcmpEchoDevice`` and the demo helper script ``start_ping_demo`` - which creates the TAP device, connects it to the adapter and afterwards adds it to the network namespace and starts pinging the echos device from there - in separate terminals:

-    wsl$ ./path/to/SilKit-x.y.z-$platform/SilKit/bin/sil-kit-registry --listen-uri 'silkit://127.0.0.1:8501'
+    ./path/to/SilKit-x.y.z-$platform/SilKit/bin/sil-kit-registry --listen-uri 'silkit://127.0.0.1:8501'

-    wsl$ sudo ./tools/setupNetworkBridge.sh

-    wsl$ ./build/bin/SilKitAdapterTap

-    wsl$ ./build/bin/SilKitDemoEthernetIcmpEchoDevice
+    ./build/bin/SilKitDemoEthernetIcmpEchoDevice

+    sudo ./tap/demos/start_ping_demo.sh

-The applications will produce output when they send and receive Ethernet frames from QEMU or the Vector SIL Kit.
+The applications will produce output when they send and receive Ethernet frames from the TAP device or the Vector SIL Kit.
+The console output of ``SilKitAdapterTap`` is redirected to ``/build/bin/SilKitAdapterTap.out``.

 ## Starting CANoe 16
 You can also start ``CANoe 16 SP3`` or newer and load the ``Tap_adapter_CANoe.cfg`` from the ``CANoe`` directory and start the measurement.

 ## ICMP Ping and Pong
-When the virtual machine boots, the network interface created for hooking up with the Vector SIL Kit (``silkit0``) is ``up``.
-It automatically assigns the static IP ``192.168.7.2/24`` to the interface.

-Apart from SSH you can also log into the QEMU guest with the user ``root`` with password ``root``.

-Then ping the demo device four times:

-    root@silkit-qemu-demos-guest:~# ping -c4 192.168.7.35

 The ping requests should all receive responses.

 You should see output similar to the following from the ``SilKitAdapterTap`` application: